Code-Institute-Submissions/Follow-the-moon/README.md

 #### Images:
 1. [Pexels](https://www.pexels.com/)
 * homepage image is a combined image --> _pink-clouds-background by Jack Anstey_
-* moon_mirror image --> Boy of Water Under Blue and Red Sky by Trung Nguyen
+* Gratitude meditation image --> Boy of Water Under Blue and Red Sky by Trung Nguyen

 2. [Cleanpng](https://www.cleanpng.com/)
 * homepage image is a combined image --> _png-moon-png-54278 by Divasiri_